 Nowadays, we live in a world that’s dominated by impatience.
-People don’t want to wait but get what they want as quickly as possible.
+People don’t want to wait, but get what they want as quickly as possible.
 Sometimes, this way of life can create the feeling that we deserve everything in an instant and the difference between a wish and a need becomes unclear.
 It is important that, as parents, you stop for a minute to think about the attitudes you promote at home.

 Before you start, we’ll like to clarify that there’s something your kids do deserve and that is the love of their parents.
 This love is unconditional and can’t be bought with material things.
-Also, you need to teach your children that privileges are the result of hard work and that it is important to be thankful for what one have, before asking for more.
+Also, you need to teach your children that privileges are the result of hard work and that it is important to be thankful for what one has, before asking for more.

 Parents that want their kids to be grateful must start living their lives being more grateful themselves.
 Children that practice gratitude are more likely to become responsible adults.

 The good news is that gratitude can be taught!
 And, along with it, you’ll breathe a happier atmosphere at home.
 Parents are the most real and close role model their kids have.
 That’s why we’ll tell you a couple of ideas to promote gratitude with your family.
 You can start with yourselves, so it’s easier to transmit to others.
 If something that we ought to be thankful for but we feel we deserve is not fulfilled, it can become a source of ungratefulness and our children can witness that.
 That’s why one of the best things you can do is be a good example for them.